 Tuberous breast deformity is classified by three grades:

-Grade 2: in the two inferior quadrants, and
+Two: in the two inferior (lower) quadrants, and

 Many operations attempting to correct the tuberous breast deformity have been described.
 On the basis that the main abnormality of the condition is actually herniation of breast tissue into the areolar, most methods of correction involve a doughnut or peri-areolar breast-nipple tightening.
-This returns breast tissue back into the breast.
+This also returns breast tissue back into the breast.
 It also reduces size and projection of the nipple.
-This is usually combined with breast augmentation.
-Low to medium profile breast implants are used to broaden the base width of the breast as well increase size.
-Fat grafting to further improve breast shape may also be used.
+This is usually combined with breast augmentation mammoplasty.
+Low to medium profile breast implants broaden the base width of the breast as well as increase breast size.
+Fat grafting may also be used in conjunction with other procedures.
 Dr Drielsma prefers this technique to correct the tuberous breast deformity.
-The correction results in an attractive natural breast by:

-- nipple size and puffiness reduction, and reduced nipple projection,
+- reduce nipple size and puffiness, and reduce nipple projection,

-The operation takes around 2 to 3 hours and usually involves an overnight stay in hospital.
-Dr Drielsma will often recommend fat transfer to the breast.
-This is done at the time of initial correction or 6 to 12 months later to further improve breast shape.
+The operation takes around 2 to 3 hours and usually involves an overnight stay in the hospital.
+Dr Drielsma will also often recommend fat transfer to the breast.
+This is done at the time of initial correction or 6 to 12 months late.
 Medicare item numbers may apply meaning that it is possible private health funds will cover hospital costs and costs of implants.

 **Individual results may vary.
 All surgery carries risks.

 You should get a second opinion from an equally qualified Specialist Plastic Surgeon before proceeding with surgery.